kaltura/DeveloperPortalDocs/documentation/Engage_and_Publish/kaltura-thumbnail-api.md

 | vid_slices     | integer | No        | Number of slices                                                                                                                                                                                                                                  |

+## Parameters Usage

-<span class="mce-heading-3">Parameters usage</span>To use the parameters, append each parameter name followed by the desired value in the following format: /paramX\_name/paramX\_value/...
+To use the parameters, append each parameter name followed by the desired value in the following format: /paramX\_name/paramX\_value/...

 *   If both width and height were given a zero value the original image will be returned.
 *   If neither width nor height were specified, the resulting size will be 120x90 (default thumbnail size).